 Mental Health Professionals are highly sought after in the military, especially after soldiers have spent extended periods deployed in combat zones.

-And for other soldiers, the stresses of combat may exacerbate existing mental health concerns.
+For other soldiers, the stresses of combat may exacerbate existing mental health concerns.
 In any event, it's the job of MOS 68X to ensure soldiers get the treatment and counseling they need so they can be productive and healthy members of the Army.

-Soldiers in this entry-level position work under the close supervision of a psychiatrist, psychologist or social worker.
+Soldiers in this entry-level position work under the close supervision of a psychiatrist, psychologist, or social worker.
 Although they're not doctors, mental health specialists are part of the Army's health care team that helps manage and treat soldiers in both inpatient and outpatient capacities.
 A big part of the job involves conducting the initial screening of potential patients.

 Job training for MOS 68X requires ten weeks of Basic Combat Training (standard boot camp) and 20 weeks of Advanced Individual Training (AIT) at Fort Sam Houston in San Antonio, Texas.
 This will include practice in-patient care, and the length of your training will depend on your medical specialty.

 This training will prepare soldiers to collect and record psychosocial and physical data and assist with the care and treatment of psychiatric, drug, and alcohol patients.
-The MOS 68X will also counsels patients with personal, behavioral, or psychological illness.
+The MOS 68X will also counsels patients with personal, behavioral, or psychological illnesses.

 You'll learn basic medical techniques such as CPR, and patient care and patient counseling techniques.